Disease/Disorder

 Acute paralytic polio is characterized by sudden onset of paralysis with a febrile illness.
 Following the acute infection, recovery of strength and function occurs over a period of months to years.
 Initial recovery can be dramatic as anterior horn cells partially affected by the virus recover, followed by slower progression as reinnervation occurs and new motor skills are learned.
 The recovery phase precedes a period of neurological and functional stability usually lasting 15 years or more.

 Presentation of post-polio syndrome can be insidious or acute.
 Acute presentation may be associated with trauma, surgery, a period of immobility or increase in activity.
 The most common symptoms of PPS are new weakness (with or without muscle atrophy), fatigue and pain in muscles and/or joints.
+Symptoms may present in polio affected limbs, or limbs thought to be unaffected.
 Less frequent symptoms are respiratory insufficiency, dysphagia, dysarthria, and cold intolerance.
 Post-polio syndrome is classified as a slowly progressive neuromuscular disease but the most common clinical presentation is one of functional declines and plateaus.
 It is rarely fatal but can lead to death in cases of respiratory dysfunction or dysphagia.

 Specific secondary or associated conditions and complications